Outdoor Living

 It is made up of a mixture of 95% rock, sand, or gravel bound together with asphalt – a sticky substance obtained from crude oil.
 The mixture is heated at a hot mix asphalt plant.

-Due to its tendency to cool quickly, HMA is best used when external air temperature is above 40 degrees.
+Due to its tendency to cool quickly, HMA is best used when the external air temperature is above 40 degrees.

 Warm Mix Asphalt

-Warm mix asphalt (WMA) is prepared like HMA only that the process is completed at temperatures of between 200- and 250-degrees Fahrenheit.
+Warm mix asphalt (WMA) is prepared like HMA only that the process is completed at temperatures of between 200- and 250 degrees Fahrenheit.

 WMA is cheaper to produce compared with HMA since it uses less fossil fuels.
 However, more binding material is required to aid pouring and spreading at lower temperatures.